How to Build Topical Authority for AI Search

 •

 Own the Entity: Move beyond keyword matching.
 Map your niche’s core concepts and ensure your content defines the relationships between them.
+The principles outlined in understanding schema markup for ai visibility apply directly here.

 -